China: Who's really in charge?

 A chess game

-Perry Link, emeritus professor of East Asian Studies at Princeton University, told CNN it was almost impossible to pick the top five most powerful people in China and projecting the mechanics of Western democracies onto China was misleading.
+Perry Link, emeritus professor of East Asian studies at Princeton University, told CNN it was almost impossible to pick the top five most powerful people in China and projecting the mechanics of Western democracies onto China was misleading.

 In total, our 10 experts gave us 24 different names who they considered China's most powerful men and women.

-Only seven people appeared on more than one list -- the top five as well as Li Zhanshu, director of the Chinese Communist Party General Office, and Guo Wengui, the US-based business and perenial thorn in the side of the Chinese Communist Party.
+Only seven people appeared on more than one list -- the top five as well as Li Zhanshu, director of the Chinese Communist Party General Office, and Guo Wengui, the US-based businessman and perennial thorn in the side of the Chinese Communist Party.

 Events of October's party congress in Beijing could change everything -- Wang Qishan could be forced to retire or Li Keqiang might even lose his number two position, the experts said.